C-41 Developing is Easy

 Overall, if you have an interest in developing your film but like me have been hesitant because of concerns about the time commitment or complexity of the process, I would encourage you to go ahead and give it a try.
 I’m using the Cinestill Cs41 chemicals purchased as part of their color processing starter kit.
 I think it is a great way to get started at a cost of less than $200.

-C-41 Developing is Easy c-41, Cinestill, color negative, developing, film, lightroom, Negative Lab Pro, photography, Yashica
+Keywords: c-41, Cinestill, color negative, developing, film, Lightroom, Negative Lab, photography, Yashica